wyf-ACCEPT/meson-starknet-demo/README.md

 ### Transfer and Approve Tokens

-We pre-minted 1 billion tokens for the Token contract's deployer, Admin.
-Now, transfer some tokens to Carol and David and then approve a certain transfer amount from HTLC's Sender (Carol) to the HTLC contract.
+Initially, we pre-minted 1 billion tokens for the token contract's deployer (`admin`).
+Next, proceed to transfer tokens to Carol and David and then approve a certain transfer amount from HTLC's Sender (Carol) to the HTLC contract.

 ```bash
 starkli call $mytoken symbol